bwhit10/secret-sharing-app/README.md

   * The pull request should have a proper title and description.
   * The pull request should have instructions on how to run the application locally.
 * Comment on code inside the pull request itself to add questions that you ran into or assumptions you made while completing this challenge.
-You can also push up a Draft PR and ask us questions in Slack as you work through the challenge.

 > [!IMPORTANT]
 > If you have any questions during this challenge, please do not hesitate to reach